microprediction/awesome-python-benchmarks/README.md

 * [Time-Series Elo ratings](https://microprediction.github.io/timeseries-elo-ratings/html_leaderboards/overall.html) considers methods for autonomous univariate prediction of relatively short sequences (400 lags) and ranks performance on predictions from 1 to 34 steps ahead.

+* Papers with code has a couple of benchmarks such as [etth1](https://paperswithcode.com/sota/time-series-forecasting-on-etth1-24).

 ## Python black-box derivative free benchmarking